Everything You Need to Know About the Short-Haired Australian Shepherd

 Grooming

-And for the mats behind your Aussie’s ears, remove them using a stripping comb.
-All these grooming tools are available in any pet store and online.
+• For the mats behind your Aussie’s ears, remove them using a stripping comb.

-It’s also important to trim your dog’s nails regularly, as overgrown nails can cause pain and difficulty walking.
-Finally, they need to have their teeth brushed often.
+• It’s also important to trim your dog’s nails regularly, as overgrown nails can cause pain and difficulty walking.

-Aside from your pet’s proper hygiene, grooming sessions are your opportunity to assess your dog’s general health.
+Grooming sessions are also an excellent opportunity to assess your dog’s general health.

 Training and Exercise